HUHHHHHHHHHHH/BIMM143/README.md

 # BIMM143
-My bioinformatics work for the UCSD Intro-t- Bioinformatics Lab
+My bioinformatics work for the UCSD Intro-to-Bioinformatics Lab